pg-spot-ops/pg-spot-operator/README.md

 by either:

 * Providing a "setup finished" callback script to propagate Postgres / VM connect data somewhere
-* Running in a special pipe-friendly `--connstr-output-only` mode
+* Running in a special pipe-friendly `--connstr-only` mode
 * Specifying an S3 (or compatible) bucket where to push the connect string
 * Writing the connect string to a file on the engine node